 Unfortunately a lot of entries in food tracking apps are created by other users.
 It takes a discerning eye to know what to look for in an entry.

 Solution: With some practice, this gets much easier.
 Make sure the entries you’re choosing have macros listed, not just calories, and pull up a few to make sure the one you’re choosing is within the realm of possibility.

-Cross referencing Google is never a bad idea and working with an experienced coach can help you hone your skills.
+Cross referencing Google is never a bad idea and working with an experienced coach, like in our Foundations program, can help you hone your skills.

 You log religiously Monday-Friday, skip the weekend, and pick back up again on Monday.
 Then wonder why you feel like you’re spinning your wheels…

 (hint: it probably has something to do with those missing days).

 The point of tracking is two-fold: to help build the skills you need to maintain a healthy weight long-term without tracking and to collect data on your behaviors so that you can make the necessary changes to reach your weight loss goals.